 There's something innately relaxing about farming games like Stardew Valley.
 They let you take life at your own pace, where the only mission objective is to make a place your own in whatever way you see fit.
-It's the reason why so many of us have spent hundreds and hundreds of hours playing Stardew Valley, which is arguably the best farming game you can play today.
+It's the reason why so many of us have spent hundreds and hundreds of hours playing Stardew Valley, either alone or in co-op with friends, which is arguably the best farming game you can play today.

 Sometimes, though, you want to branch out and try something new - sow some new seeds, so to speak, while still getting that wholesome, cosy feeling you get from playing Stardew.
 That's why we've come up with this list of the best games like Stardew Valley for farming and life sim fans looking to broaden their horizons.
 Whether it's intense agriculture action you're after or the moreishness of its gentle RPG elements, these are the best farming and life sim games like Stardew Valley you can play right now.

 Of course, we should preface this by saying that the absolute bestest best games like Stardew Valley aren't actually on PC.
-Animal Crossing, Harvest Moon and Rune Factory are arguably the closest Stardew-likes at the moment, and while you can, in fact, mod Stardew Valley to make it feel more like Animal Crossing, it's still not quite the same as playing the real thing.
+Animal Crossing (and its new farming aspects), Harvest Moon and Rune Factory are arguably the closest Stardew-likes at the moment - and while you can, in fact, mod Stardew Valley to make it feel more like Animal Crossing, it's still not quite the same as playing the real thing.
 Indeed, the only Harvest Moon game you can currently buy on PC is the rather average Harvest Moon: Light Of Hope, which just isn't as satisfying to play as Back to Nature or Friends Of Mineral Town.
-There will be more games like Stardew Valley coming out later this year, though, including the very chill-looking Ooblets and Animal Crossing-alike Hokko Life, but these are still dated for a vague 2020 release.
+There will be more games like Stardew Valley coming out soon, though, including the very chill-looking Ooblets and Animal Crossing-alike Hokko Life, but these are still dated for a vague 2022 release.

 Instead, we've focused on the absolute cream of the crop that you can buy right now for this list of the best farming games like Stardew Valley, and have picked seven of the best below.